 On the surface, Chaconne is charming and appeals to human emotions.
 But the painting, underneath the surface also takes a number of artistic liberties: There is no evidence that Karl Ludwig Prinz played cello at all; the title Chaconne is not inappropriate (as a "wild" dance originally brought to Europe from Latin America, similar to a folia), but the common cello literature, such as Bach's brilliant Chaconne in D minor BWV 1004 for solo violin which, arranged for cello, is a highlight of the cello literature, is probably neither playable for a layman, nor dance-able for a little girl.
 But perhaps because the viewer also has similar thoughts, the picture invites reverie and satisfies the longing for domestic idyll without falling into Biedermeier kitsch.

-As Adams' most popular work, the provenance of the painting is unfortunately completely unclear.
-Offered for sale at the 1911 Künstlerhaus exhibition at (hefty) 12,000 crowns, it was again exhibited the following year (this time even valued at 18,000 crowns) and also did not sell at the exhibition.
+For the most popular work by Adams, its provenance was unfortunately completely unclear until 2023, when a letter from the owner Erna Newton to Countess Harriet Walderdorff (the artist's daughter) from 1972, which was previously misfiled in the Künstlerhaus Archive in Vienna, resurfaced and helped to clarify the matter.
+Chaconne was first exhibited at the 1911 Künstlerhaus exhibition and was very well received, being also illustrated in the exhibition catalog.
+It was offered for sale at 12,000 crowns, but remained unsold.
+The following year, the painting was again exhibited first in Venice and then again in the Vienna Künstlerhaus (this time even valued at 18,000 crowns) and was again not sold and remained with the artist.
 One explanation for this may be the high asking price (for a genre picture), which was in (Gustav) Klimt dimensions (10,000-30,000 Kr, Schlögl, 2012), but were definitely Adam's "league".
 For comparison (all figures based on Sandgruber 1913, p.471), the weekly wage of an industrial worker in 1910 was about 18 crowns, so the painting was equivalent to 1000 weekly wages, or the total gross wage of a worker over 20 years.
 Based on today's wage levels (600 euros gross/week), that would be 600,000 euros.
 The standard macro-economic conversion factor crowns 1910 to euros 2020 is between 5 and 7, so the price of the painting 1912 would be between 90,000 and 130,000 euros today, also a considerable sum.
 On the other hand, art lovers were also willing to pay very high prices.
 Segantini's symbolist painting "The Evil Mothers" was purchased for 100,000 crowns of donor money at the Secession exhibition in 1901 and donated to the Modern Gallery (today's Belvedere).
 Incidentally, the anonymous donor for the Segantini purchase was Moritz Gallia, after which Klimt reportedly finally agreed to paint a portrait of his wife Hermine, now in the National Gallery London, Bonyhady 2011).
-It can certainly be assumed that the painting found an art-loving, wealthy buyer similar to the Gallia family, who also had the appropriate premises to present the giant painting accordingly, but all Viennese sources are without any information in this regard.
-Only in the estate of the Countess Walderdorff there is a note which assumes Chaconne in the USA (Mrs. Erna Newton in Los Alamitos, California), a trace which, however, could not be pursued successfully so far.
-The owner(s) believed to be in the USA are therefore still being sought.
-(For US readers: the owner(s) of Chaconne, a very large ca. 90 by 80 inches painting, are kindly asked to contact the catalogue editor, or to submit a photo of the current state of the painting for research purposes).

 Exhibited